ONSdigital/ssdc-rm-toolbox/README.md

 ### Loading a sample

+The survey and collection exercise must have been set up already.
+The survey validation rules in the database must match or be less strict than the python rules, otherwise the new case messages may fail to process.

-WARNING, this will post the messages into the RM system and is not trivial to roll back, ensure the sample is valid first.
+WARNING: this will post the messages into the RM system and is not trivial to roll back, ensure the sample is valid first.

 In kubernetes: